-6.3.4 Permanent Employees
+6.11.4.
 Permanent full-time and part-time employees who have at least twelve (12) months' continuous service with the Corporation, and who meet the eligibility criteria before the date of birth or adoption of the child, are eligible to receive paid parental leave under the Parental Leave Act and will receive the following additional payments from the Corporation;

-- (i) A top-up payment equal to the difference between the Minimum Entitlement and the eligible employee's base wage rate for ordinary hours of work for the eighteen (18) week period; and - (ii) A further parental leave payment of six (6) weeks' at the employee's base wage rate for ordinary hours of work. - 6.3.5 Permanent employees who do not have twelve (12) months' continuous service with the Corporation, or do not meet the eligibility criteria before the date of birth or adoption of the child/children, may be entitled to payment of eighteen (18) weeks paid parental leave at the Federal minimum wage as provided for in the Parental Leave Act.
+- A top-up payment equal to the difference between the minimum entitlement and the eligible employee's base wage rate for ordinary hours of work for the 18 week period; and - b) A further parental leave payment of six (6) weeks at the employee's base wage rate for ordinary hours of work. - 6.11.5.
+Permanent employees who do not have twelve (12) months' continuous service with the Corporation, or do not meet the eligibility criteria before the date of birth or adoption of the child/children, may be entitled to payment of 18 weeks paid parental leave at the Federal minimum wage as provided for in the Parental Leave Act.

-6.3.6 Fixed-Term Contract Employees
+Fixed-Term Contract Employees

-Fixed-term contract employees who have at least 12 months' continuous service with the Corporation, and who meet the eligibility criteria before the date of birth or adoption of the child, are eligible to receive paid parental leave in accordance with clause 6.3.4 subject to the following conditions:

-- (i) Entitlement to paid parental leave as prescribed in clause 6.3.4 will cease at the completion of the contract term; and - (ii) Payments made under clause 6.3.4 shall not give rise to contract renewal or ongoing employment.
+- 6.11.6.
+Fixed-term contract employees who have at least twelve (12) months' continuous service with the Corporation, and who meet the eligibility criteria before the date of birth or adoption of the child, are eligible to receive paid parental leave in accordance with clause xx subject to the following conditions: - a) Entitlement to paid parental leave as prescribed in clause 6.11.4 will cease at the completion of the contract term; and - b) Payments made under clause 6.11.4 shall not give rise to contract renewal or ongoing employment.